ingSlonik/queeg/README.md

 # Queeg

-Make from your the best usable websites desktop application customized just for you.
+Add your most used web pages to the desktop application customized just for you.

-Are you bored that you have everything in one browser?
-Do you want have separate context?

 ![Gueeg](img/screen.png)

-## Usecases
+## Features

-* Separate application for messeging.
-  * For it you can use application [Franz](https://meetfranz.com/).
-* Have different context (work and personal accounts) inner one or more windows.
-* Set you own icon and name for each window for more organization on your desktop.
-  * Work application and Personal application.
-  * YouTube application.
+- [x] Add/Edit/Remove web pages directly in the application.
+- [x] Separate context (logins) between web pages.
+- [x] Reload pages by click.
+- [x] Change order of web pages.
-* You can show different alerts or notification from each different website.
+- [x] Show different alerts or notification for each different web site.
-  * Gmail with unread messages.
-  * When Toggle is not running and you use your Gmail.
+- [x] `Ctrl` + `Tab` switch webpages by history.
+- [ ] Change name of window in application.
+- [ ] Change icon of Queeg in application.
+- [ ] Upload your own icon for web page in application.
+- [ ] Set size of navigation.
+- [ ] Move navigation to top.
+- [ ] Create your own alert script in application.

 ## Install and run